moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ### Existing apps

-#### Your post-migration app and you

-As part of the migration path from the Analytical Platform's hosting to the Cloud Platform there are some changes to how environments work.
-Previously, only applications whose owners had specifically created a separate dev environment had a means of testing deployments before production.
-Post-migration, all applications will have a live-like development environment, complete with continuous integration.
-This section provides an overview of that new setup.

 ##### Overview

-Your new environment is made up of two key elements:
+Your app environment is made up of two key elements:

 - A GitHub workflow
 - A Cloud Platform namespace